 With the increased risk of water damage in the spring, it is important for all homeowners to follow these tips to protect their home.
 Taking the time to complete these tasks can help prevent major water damage that can be costly to fix.
 While water damage prevention is effective, it is still nearly impossible to completely prevent water damage from occurring.

-If you experience water damage in your home despite your best prevention efforts, do not hesitate to call our professionals at ServiceMaster by Restoration Contractors.
+If you experience water damage in your home despite your best prevention efforts, do not hesitate to call our professionals at ServiceMaster by Restoration Contractors at 260-420-1502.
 We are available in Fort Wayne, IN and the surrounding areas to provide complete water damage restoration services to deal with anything from water leaks to indoor flooding.
 We are also ready to provide storm damage restoration for homes that have sustained major structural damage as well as water damage in a storm.